andrebrener/cryptocurrency_data/README.md

 ##### Export CSV
 - In the 5th block of code:
   - Select File Name.
 Run the block.
 - Run the 6th block.
-The file should now be saved in the directory that is printed.
-Note that the dir is relative to the repo path.
+The file should now be saved in the directory printed below.
+Note that the directory is relative to the repo path.